 You also have the option of sending photographs, pictures, and drawings to your loved one, as well.

 Where letters can serve as a line of verbal communication between you and your loved one, pictures and photos can serve as a visual reminder of what they have to look forward to upon their release from jail or prison.

 However, as with pretty much every other aspect of your loved one’s life behind bars, a number of restrictions exist with regard to the photos and pictures they’re allowed to receive.

-Before we discuss the actual content that’s allowed (and not allowed) when sending pictures and images to your incarcerated loved one, we need to discuss the more technical aspects of doing so.
+Before we discuss the actual content that’s allowed (and not allowed) and when you send pictures to inmates for free, we need to discuss the more technical aspects of doing so.